pondersource/nextcloud-mfa-awareness/README.md

 Login may not work on http://mesh.pondersource.org:8081 (keeps showing the login page), when this happens, try http://mesh.pondersource.org:5800 and then visit http://sunet-nc2 using the browser-inside-a-browser.

-In the case of `./setup.sh gss`, the gss leader will be accessable on  https://sunet-nc2/ / https://<host>:8080/
+In the case of `./setup-gss.sh`, the gss leader will be accessable on  https://sunet-nc1/ / https://\<host\>:8080/

 NB 1: the gss follower is hard-coded to redirect you to http://localhost:8080 when you're not logged in, even if that may not be the correct URL of your gss leader.